 MOOSE in the Bighorn Mountains!

-We spent ten days spent in the Colorado high country during peak season and we didn’t see one moose.
+Earlier that summer, we spent ten days in the Colorado high country during peak season and we didn’t see one moose.
 Later that fall, we spent ten seconds in the Bighorn mountains of Wyoming (literally), and TWO moose were waiting to greet us when we arrived at our campsite!
 Bighorns for the win!

 As I’ve mentioned previously, I’m always surprised at how much this part of Wyoming reminds me of the Colorado mountains.
 The scenery and critters are very similar, with the added benefit of being half as long a distance from the Black Hills and FAR less crowded than Colorado. 😉